pls-rs/pls/docs/get_started.md

 $ pip install --user --upgrade pls
 ```

+If you used any alternative methods to install `pls`, follow the documentation
+for the respective tool to update packages.

 ## Verifying

 To check if `pls` is installed and discoverable in your path, run the following